The Travellers (Canadian band): Personnel changes and continued success (1961–1969)

-Throughout their career, the members of The Travellers all had to maintain day jobs to make a living; the group avers they never saw a single penny of royalties from any of their numerous recordings of the 1950s and 60s.
+Throughout their career, the members of The Travellers all had to maintain day jobs to make a living; the group avers they never saw a single penny of royalties from any of their numerous recordings of the 1950s and 1960s.
 By the mid-1960s, Gray (by that time the group's only original member) became increasingly interested in pushing the Travellers to be a more commercially viable act, and worked towards achieving that goal.
-Unfortunately, Johnston became dissatisfied with the moderately more commercial and pop-oriented direction of the Travellers, and felt that a beer commercial they cut in the late 1960s (as well as their overall less-political orientation after about 1966) was not in keeping with the group's original leftist raison d'être.
+Unfortunately, Johnston became dissatisfied with the moderately more commercial and pop-oriented direction of the Travellers, and felt that a Molson Canadian television commercial they performed for in the later 1960s (as well as their overall less-political orientation after their 1967 LP A Century of Song: A Salute to Canada's Working People which included several labour union protest songs) was not in keeping with the group's original leftist raison d'être.
 She left the Travellers by the end of the 1960s.

 Changing their sound and winding down (1970–2000s)

 By 1970, the Travellers line-up (which still included Gray, Woodley and Hampson) was expanded to move towards a more contemporary folk-rock sound.
 Johnston was replaced by Pam Fernie (lead vocals), and added to the group were Ted Roberts (lead guitar, arrangements) and Don Vickery (drums).
-The group issued two albums in 1970, one a children's album, the other a self-titled LP that included some original material alongside covers of songs by Bruce Cockburn, Judy Collins, Jimmy Webb and others.
+At this juncture, it had been Woodley rather than Gray who had become dissatisfied not at the commercial lot of one of the best known Canadian bands, but at the lack of development in the group - both the sound and the repertoire - and advocated for the new line-up and approach.
+The group issued two albums in 1970, one, a ground breaking children's album, the other a self-titled LP that included original, political material by Hampson, alongside covers of songs by Bruce Cockburn ("Going to the Country" released before Cockburn's debut of the same name on True North Records), Judy Collins, Jimmy Webb, Gordon Lightfoot, and others.
 The group declared in the liner notes: "Listen to the new Travellers - not the same group or sound as the Travellers of earlier years."

+The group didn't record between 1971 and 1980, but continued to play live dates including the National Arts Centre in a 1971 double bill with comedian Rich Little, and in the same year, the Imperial Room.
+In 1972 The Travellers performed a long engagement for United Nations Peacekeeping Force troops in Cyprus (UNFICYP).

-The group didn't record between 1971 and 1980, but continued to play live dates.
-Fernie and Woodley left in 1974; Alieen Ahern became the group's new soprano vocalist, and Woodley was not replaced.
+Woodley and Fernie left the group early in 1974; Aileen Ahern became the new soprano vocalist, and Woodley was not replaced.
 The group returned to the recording studio in 1980 for a children's album Merry-Go-Round on Sharon, Lois & Bram's Elephant Records label.
 At this point, the group consisted of Aileen Ahern (vocals), Jerry Gray (banjo, vocals), Joe Hampson (bass, vocals), Ted Roberts (lead guitar, arrangements) and Don Vickery (drums).
 The record was nominated for a Juno Award for Best Children's Recording.